nograx/ioBroker.zendure-solarflow/README.md

 Credits goes to https://github.com/reinhard-brandstaedter/solarflow which helped a lot with the knowledge about the MQTT server from Zendure!
 Thanks!

 ## Changelog

+### **WORK IN PROGRESS**

+- Add 'packPower' state, which shows combined power from (packInputPower and outputPackPower).
+Discharging will be shown with a negative value.
+- Add 'hyperTmp' to Solarflow 800 devices in hope this will show the temperature of the Solarflow 800 (can not test it due to lack of test device).

 ### 1.14.4 (2025-06-26)

 - Add Product Key for Solarflow 800